Flexible Support in Your Own Home

 Home care offers a number of unique benefits that residential care simply can’t give you.

 We’ve been caring for people in their own homes for three decades.
 From our many years of experience, we firmly believe that if you want to stay at home to receive care, you can, regardless of where you are in the country or the condition you’re affected by.
-You don’t have to move into a residential care home, but can instead enjoy the multiple benefits of opting for a home care service over a care home.
+You don’t have to move into a residential care home, but can instead enjoy the multiple benefits of opting for a home care service over a supported living.

-Stay in the environment you’re most familiar with, surrounded by familiar furnishings, fond memories and maybe even a furry friend
+Stay in the environment you're most familiar with, surrounded by familiar furnishings, fond memories and maybe even a furry friend.

-With care at home, you’ll receive one-to-one support that can be nurse-led and is designed around your specific needs and preferences
+With care at home, you'll receive one-to-one support that can be nurse-led and is designed around your specific needs and preferences.

-Home care allows you to maintain your daily rituals and routines, such as eating your favourite meals and going to bed at the times that you like
+Home care allows you to maintain your daily rituals and routines, such as eating your favourite meals and going to bed at the times that you like.

-Whether it’s watching your favourite TV shows, painting or gardening – your carer is there to support you to continue all your favourite hobbies
+Whether it's watching your favourite TV shows, painting or gardening – your carer is there to support you to continue all your favourite hobbies.

-Unlike in a care home, your loved ones can visit whenever you choose – and your carer can also help you visit them, if you wish to
+Unlike in a care home, your loved ones can visit whenever you choose – and your carer can also help you visit them, if you wish to.

-Ongoing companionship from a friendly, compassionate carer who fits best in your life and who’s chosen by you
+Ongoing companionship from a friendly, compassionate carer who fits best in your life and who's chosen by you.

 Every Helping Hands carer is fully trained to support people with a wide range of conditions.